rubysec/ruby-advisory-db/README.md

 ## Support Ruby security!

 Do you know about a vulnerability that isn't listed in this database?
-Open an issue, submit a PR, or [use this form](https://rubysec.com/advisories/new) which will email the maintainers.
+Open an issue or submit a PR.

 ## Directory Structure